sigdialinlg2023/sigdialinlg2023.github.io/sitedata/venue.md

 *   **Use public transport** – the preferrable route is the following:
     1) Take the bus no. 191 (direction _Na Knížecí_) to the stop _Vypich_.
     2) Then take tram no. 25 (direction _Palmovka / Lehovec_) and get off after 6 stops at _Malovanka_.
 The journey takes about 45 minutes in total, the fare is CZK 40 (ca. EUR 1.66).
-More information about public transport in Prague can be found [below](#public-transport).
+More information about public transport in Prague can be found [on the local information page](local.html#public-transport).
-*   **Take [Uber](https://www.uber.com)** – The journey between the Václav Havel Airport to the conference venue should cost between 300-500 CZK.
+*   **Take [Uber](https://www.uber.com)** or [Bolt](https://bolt.eu/en-cz/cities/prague/) – The journey between the Václav Havel Airport to the conference venue should cost between 300-500 CZK.
+*   To take a local taxi, we recommend using the [Liftago](https://www.liftago.com/) app, which shows drivers' ratings and prices beforehand, or to stick to large established companies (see [details on the local information page](local.html#taxis)).

 #### By train or bus